The Emily Dickinson Museum welcomes all visitors.

-- The Evergreens is located approximately one block from the Homestead and is reachable by paved sidewalk or a mulched path.
-Visitors with disabilities may park in The Evergreens driveway upon request.
+- The Evergreens is located approximately one hundred yards from the Homestead and is reachable by paved sidewalk or a compacted gravel path.
 The first floor is wheelchair accessible.
 The second floor is accessed by a thirteen-step staircase with a railing on one side.

-- Modern chairs are provided in each room for visitor comfort.
+- Chairs are provided in each room for visitor comfort.

 Sign Language Interpretation

 - Sign-language interpretation is available free of charge for tours and museum programs by request with three week’s notice sent to EDMPrograms@EmilyDickinsonMuseum.org.

 - Service dogs are welcome throughout the property, including both historic houses.

 - Care partners of visitors with disabilities will be admitted for free, to reserve tickets please call the Tour Center at (413) 542-2947.

-- Two spaces are designated for visitors with disabilities in the Museum’s driveway.
+- Two accessible spaces are designated for visitors with disabilities in the Museum’s driveway.
 If a space is not available upon your arrival, please call (413) 542-2947 for assistance.

 - The driveway may be used for drop-off.
-Find general parking information.
+Find general parking and transit information.